• Skip to main content

 It’s my ‘hood so I’m biased, but it really is a great place to hang out and people watch.
 You’ll find lots of la-de-dah art galleries, the high-end Hazelton Village Mall and the most urban of urban parks.

-When it comes to things to do in Toronto in winter, however, the time to head to Yorkville is in February when the two-day Bloor-Yorkville Icefest takes place.
+When it comes to things to do in Toronto in winter, however, the time to head to Yorkville is in February when the free two-day Bloor-Yorkville Icefest takes place.

-This historic neighbourhood livens up (not to mention freezes up) with ice sculptures and ice-carving demonstrations.
+It’s a fun event as the historic neighbourhood livens up (not to mention freezes up) with ice sculptures and ice-carving demonstrations.

 (And by the way, I had to learn how to ice carve for a TV show once, and it truly is an impossible art form – at least for me).